mrNicky/youtube_scraping/README.md

 Scraping and data visualization of youtube trends, in this case we see the french trends https://www.youtube.com/feed/trending

-## DataFrame with pandas python librairy
+## DataFrame with pandas python library
 To clean and organize our data

 ## Data Visualization with bokeh